CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

 Expanded information on the list of "hackers" found in flag 4.

   1. **Ancheta** - [Jeanson James Ancheta](https://www.justice.gov/archive/criminal/cybercrime/press-releases/2005/anchetaArrest.htm)
      - Also known as "ir Resilient" or "Zombie King", is a hacker who gained infamy for orchestrating a large-scale botnet operation.
-He utilized the RXBot computer worm, which infected hundreds of thousands of computers worldwide.
+He utilized the [RXBot computer worm](https://scholarworks.sjsu.edu/cgi/viewcontent.cgi?referer=&httpsredir=1&article=4669&context=etd_theses), to infect hundreds of thousands of computers worldwide.
      - He used these compromised computers to launch distributed denial-of-service (DDoS) attacks, steal sensitive information, and install malicious software, among other nefarious activities.
      - In 2005, Ancheta was apprehended by law enforcement authorities as a result of a joint investigation involving the FBI, the U.S. Department of Defense, and other agencies.
 He was charged with multiple counts of cybercrime, including conspiracy, fraud, and unauthorized access to computers.